What Postsecondary Education Administrators Do

 - Maintain the academic records of the institution

-How registrars spend their time varies depending on the time of year.
+Registrars have different duties throughout the school year.
 Before students register for classes, registrars must prepare schedules and course offerings.
-Then during registration and for the first few weeks of the semester, they help students sign up for, drop, and add courses.
+During registration and for the beginning of the semester, they help students sign up for, drop, and add courses.
 Toward the end of the semester, they plan graduation and ensure that students meet the requirements to graduate.
-Workers in a registrar’s office need advanced computer skills to create and maintain databases.
+Registrars need computer skills to create and maintain databases.

 - Advise students on topics such as housing issues, personal problems, or academics